wruth/rfcs/text/0000-form-validation.md

 * Field validators are expected to return a truthy value, such as a non-empty string.
 It's most generally useful for the string to describe the error.
 To integrate with our smartling translations I propose the returned string be a smartling key, but other solutions are possible.

 ## Alternatives
-`validate` callback functions can be hand-rolled on a per usage basis.
-Or a hybrid solution could draw on a common set of field validators and create a custom `validate` callback using those.
+* `validate` callback functions can be hand-rolled on a per usage basis.
+* A hybrid solution could draw on a common set of field validators and create a custom `validate` callback using those.
+* [yup](https://github.com/jquense/yup) provides robust json client-side schema validation, which can (and apparently has) be used for form validation.
+It's possible to add custom validation messages on a per field basis too.
+However [I couldn't get it to work to display all errors at once](https://repl.it/@wruth/Yup-Validation) (maybe I'm doing something wrong).

 ## Unresolved Questions
 * Reference implementation is in TypeScript, but for general usage would probably need to be stripped down to standard JS with a type definition file.